ExamSoft Info for The Day of Exams

 You must immediately stop typing and exit the SofTest exam when the proctor instructs you to do so.
 There are no exceptions.
 Log files and exam length will be used to determine students' compliance with this regulation.
 Failure to stop typing or writing on time could be grounds for an Honor Code violation.
 Once you have exited SofTest, bring your exam envelope and any exam materials to the front of the exam room

-At any point, during this process, if you have any problem, question, comments or concerns about SofTest and whether it has functioned properly, contact the Office of the Registrar immediately so that log files and snapshots can be reviewed.
+At any point, during this process, if you have any problem, question, comments or concerns about SofTest and whether it has functioned properly, contact the Office of Student Life immediately so that log files and snapshots can be reviewed.

 After the Exam